Aura Airlines

 Aura Airlines SL (previously Gowair Vacation Airlines) was a Spanish airline based at Adolfo Suárez Madrid–Barajas Airport.

 History

-Previosly owned by tour operator Gowaii, it operated charter flights in Europe and offerd ACMI leases to other airlines.
+Previously owned by tour operator Gowair, it operated charter flights in Europe and offered ACMI leases to other airlines.
 The company received its first aircraft, an Airbus A320-200, in July 2017.
 It planned to start flights to the Caribbean using an Airbus A330 in 2018, however by 2020 the company had not begun operation of any aircraft.

 Aura Airlines ceased operations on October 27, 2022.

 Fleet

 By January 2022, Aura Airlines operated the following aircraft: